-The notion of passivity originated in electrical circuit theory where circuits made up of only passive components were known to be stable.
+Classical Results: The notion of passivity originated in electrical circuit theory where circuits made up of only passive components were known to be stable.
 It was also known that any two passive circuits could be interconnected in feedback or in parallel and the resulting circuit would still be passive, see e.g. Anderson and Vongpanitlerd (1973).
-This compositionality property greatly reduces the analysis required to demonstrate stability for a network of circuits.
+This compositionality property greatly reduces the analysis required to analyze a network of circuits and assess stability.
 The property of passivity itself is an energy-based characterization of the input-output behavior of dynamical systems.
 A passive system is one that stores and dissipates energy without generating its own.
 The notion of stored energy can be either a traditional physical notion of energy, as it is with many physical systems, or a generalized energy, see Anderson and Vongpanitlerd (1973) and Desoer and Vidyasagar (1975).
 Passivity and dissipativity were formalized for general nonlinear state space systems in Willems (1972a,b).
 These papers provided results for passivity, specifically that passive systems were stable and that the passivity property was preserved when systems were combined in feedback or parallel.
 Specific forms of dissipativity for nonlinear control affine systems were studied further in Hill and Moylan (1976), Hill and Moylan (1977), and Hill and Moylan (1980).
-Dissipativity was studied for more general nonlinear systems in continuous time in Lin (1995) and Lin (1996) and in discrete time in Lin (1996) and Lin and Byrnes (1994).
+These notions were studied for more general nonlinear systems in continuous time in Lin (1995) and Lin (1996) and in discrete time in Lin (1996) and Lin and Byrnes (1994).

 As the focus of this survey is on the relationship between passive systems and positive real systems, the Positive Real Lemma is of special importance.
-This is also known as the KYP Lemma which originated in Kalman (1963) using results from Yakubovich (1962) and Popov (1961).
-This was extended to multi-variable systems in Anderson (1967) with an alternative proof given in Rantzer (1996).
-Later this lemma would be used to develop linear matrix inequality (LMI) methods to demonstrate passivity for linear systems, see Boyd et al. (1994).
+This is also known as the KYP Lemma which originated in Kalman (1963) which used results from Yakubovich (1962) and Popov (1961).
+Later this lemma would be used to develop linear matrix inequality (LMI) methods to demonstrate passivity for linear systems in Boyd et al. (1994).

-A particularly valuable survey paper, Kokotovic and Arcak (2001), covered the history of constructive nonlinear control with a focus on passivity and dissipativity.
-From the same time period a tutorial style paper, Ortega et al. (2001), provided a strong motivation for passivity-based control and more generally energy-based control.
-A more recent reference highlighting advances in energy-based methods is Ebenbauer et al. (2009).
-In Willems (2007), the classical work in dissipativity was reassessed from an updated perspective.
+There are two particularly valuable survey papers, Ortega et al. (2001) and Kokotovic and Arcak (2001), that cover the history of dissipativity theory in control.
+Both papers make a case for analyzing systems using dissipativity due to its strong connection to physics and conservation of energy.
+A more recent paper highlighting new advances in energy-based analysis is Ebenbauer et al. (2009).
+In Willems (2007), the classical work in dissipativity was reassessed from a modern perspective.
 Strong introductions to passivity can be found in the textbooks Khalil (2002) and van der Schaft (1999).
 The more general framework of dissipativity is thoroughly covered in Bao and Lee (2007), Haddad and Chellaboina (2008), and Brogliato et al. (2007).